mozilla/legal-docs/en/firefox_cloud_services_tos.md

     We may also send you important account information such as updates to legal or privacy terms, or security messages like password resets, email verification, and linked devices.
 These are necessary to our services and cannot be unsubscribed from.
 You can contact Mozilla at _Mozilla Corporation Attn: Mozilla – Legal Notices 1875 Mission Street, Suite 103, San Francisco, CA 94103 or legal-notices@mozilla.com_

+Please note that we do not accept information requests from government agencies at the above address.
+See our [Transparency Page](https://www.mozilla.org/about/policy/transparency/) for details about how to submit such requests.

 6. #### Your Content in Our Services